The story of Talk to the Press

 Natasha understood that selling a story to the national press can meet a deep-seated need, yet at the same time, it can also be a nerve-racking experience.
 What if your words become misconstrued?
 What if you end up appearing in a magazine you don’t even like?
 And what if your reputation suffers as a result?
 She knows that selling a story to a newspaper or magazine is a once in a life time opportunity and not a decision that has been taken lightly.

 Following the success of Talk to the Press, the company was bought by SWNS (the UK’s largest independent multi media agency) in May 2014.
-Natasha has moved onto venture new and business and editorial responsibilities have been handed to Georgette Culley who is tasked with growing Talk to the Press further, whilst maintaining the unrivaled reputation for quality service.
+Natasha moved onto ventures new and SWNS have succeeded in growing Talk to the Press further, whilst maintaining the unrivalled reputation for quality service.